ASneakyToast/artwork-src/content/artwork/Channel-5212.md

 ---
-title: 2b2t
+title: Channel 5212

 description: A "map" of a long running anarhcy minecraft server using images of the world.
 alt: An 8ft by 8ft x 3/4" panel with 9:2 strips of aerial view map and 3:4 labels of structures that occur within the minecraft server 2b2t.
-flavor: Joel is neat!
+flavor: A freeze frame of the Oakland 5212 Channel on TV.

-date: 2022-04-04
+date: 2022-04-25
-size: 8' x 8'
+size: 4' x 2'

 medium: Printmedia
 materials:
-- receipt paper
+- ink
-- label stickers
+- gesso
 - plywood
+- tv film
+- pins
 tools:
-- thermal printer
+- rubber stamps

 exhibitions:
 - Snowcrashed